 City of Onkaparinga bin colours and schedule

 Onkaparinga is the largest LGA in metropolitan Adelaide.
-General waste is now fortnightly with weekly FOGO.
+The red general waste bin is collected weekly; yellow recycling and green organics alternate on a fortnightly rotation.

 How to find your collection day in City of Onkaparinga